Ada-Developers-Academy/core-unit-3/react-components/styling-components.md

 <!-- I'm emphasizing this in order to pave the way for conditional logic -->

-### Embedding Classes
+### Injecting Classes

-Just like components, we can also embed our class values.
+We were able to store component objects in variables, then use `{varName}` syntax in our JSX to inject that component into the JSX structure.

+We can do the same thing with CSS classes.

+We can store our CSS class names in variables, then inject them into our JSX as follows:

 <!-- prettier-ignore-start -->
 ```js